 The Company primarily distributes majority of its products nationwide to consumers through territorial distributorship by a network of dealers and through the Company's sales offices strategically situated across the country.
 Furthermore, some off-premise outlets such as supermarkets, grocery stores, sari-sari stores and convenience stores, as well as on-premise outlets such as bars, restaurants and hotels are directly served by the Company through its Key Accounts Group.
-The Company has ninety-two (92) dealer sites who are responsible for distributing and selling the Company's products within a geographical area consisting of specified outlets and fifteen (15) sales offices as of year-end 2023.
+The Company has one hundred (100) dealer sites that are responsible for distributing and selling the Company's products within a geographical area consisting of specified outlets and seventeen (17) sales offices as of year-end 2024.
 For areas where there are no appointed dealers, the Company's sales offices directly serve the wholesalers or retailers.
 The Company has also made its products available in popular e-commerce selling platforms to further widen distribution reach and channel.